enix/ansible-deb/README.md

 - `deb__distribution` - Distribution selected for source software installation.
 Default to `{{ ansible_distribution }}`.
 Options are ["Debian", "Ubuntu"].
 - `deb__release` - Distribution release software suite.
 Default to `{{ ansible_distribution_release }}`.
 Can be override for release upgrade for example.
+- `deb__backports` - Enable the backports repository. *Only supported on stable distributions*.
+Default: false.
+- `deb__updates` - Enable the updates repository. *Only supported on stable distributions*.
+Default: false.
+- `deb__ubuntu_universe` - Enable the universe section of Ubuntu repositories.
+Default: true.
+- `deb__ubuntu_multiverse` - Enable the multiverse section of Ubuntu repositories.
+Default: true.

 Dependencies
 ------------